Google Maps Leads About 100 Drivers Into A 'Muddy Mess' In Colorado

 Monsees said she was stuck in traffic on the way to pick up her husband at the Denver International Airport.

 "So I pulled out my Google Maps to see if there is a better way to go, and it told me to take the next exit and it would be about half the time," Monsees said.
-So naturally, she took it.
+Naturally, she took it.
 But the road quickly becomes a dirt road.

 Dozens of drivers were directed down a muddy dirt road in Colorado this weekend, resulting in a backup nearly 100 cars deep.
 So why did Google Maps point them there in the first place? https://t.co/It5qvwA6NQ pic.twitter.com/BP7Q1Cugfo— Start Here Podcast • ABC News (@StartHereABC) June 26, 2019